Archive for the ‘Remembrances’ Category

 Thursday, February 14th, 2013

 In a Valentine’s Day post I made here in 2010 (A Valentine Memory: Art, Love, and Pain in the First Grade) I recalled an incident from back when I was in the first grade.
 At least I thought it was the first grade.
 I went back and forth trying to decide whether it was the first or the second, finally deciding to go with my longstanding conviction that it had been the first grade.
 My mind has evidently continued to work on the problem in the unconscious background, and I am now almost completely sure that I combined two strongly remembered events, separated by a year, into one, which was the source of my uncertainty.
-I recommend to anyone that wants to understand fully the rest of this post that they go back to the original post, linked to above.
+I recommend to prednisone anyone that wants to understand fully the rest of this post that they go back to the original post, linked to above.

 The emotional truth remains.
 The terrible dread I felt as I had to make and then present the “I love you” cards to all the girls in the class was real.
 The pain of disappointment I felt as Carol tossed my card aside disdainfully was true, and I can still feel it.
 My mind knitted together the two events into a narrative that enhanced the story in a way.